House of Tolerance

-House of Tolerance (L'Apollonide: Souvenirs de la maison close, also known as House of Pleasures) is 2011 French drama film written and directed by Bertrand Bonello, starring Hafsia Herzi, Céline Sallette, Jasmine Trinca, Adèle Haenel, Alice Barnole, Iliana Zabeth and Noémie Lvovsky.
+House of Tolerance (L'Apollonide: Souvenirs de la maison close, also known as House of Pleasures) is a 2011 French drama film written and directed by Bertrand Bonello, starring Hafsia Herzi, Céline Sallette, Jasmine Trinca, Adèle Haenel, Alice Barnole, Iliana Zabeth and Noémie Lvovsky.
 The film had its world premiere in the Competition section of the Cannes Film Festival on 16 May 2011.

 Plot

-The story is set in a luxurious Parisian brothel (a maison close, like Le Chabanais) in the early 20th century and follows the closeted life of a group of prostitutes: their rivalries, hopes, fears, pleasures and pains.
+The story is set in a luxurious Parisian brothel (a 'maison close', like Le Chabanais) in the early 20th century.
+It explores the restricted lives of a group of prostitutes: their rivalries, hopes, fears, pleasures and pains.

 Cast

 Production

 The genesis of the project was a merge of two film ideas Bertrand Bonello had been thinking of.
-About ten years earlier he had tried to make a film about modern brothels, but the project had been cancelled.
+About ten years earlier, he had tried to make a film about modern brothels, but the project had been cancelled.
 After finishing On War (2008), Bonello decided that he wanted his next film to be about dynamics within a group of women, and his partner suggested a film about prostitutes in a historical setting.
 The director then became interested in the aspect of a brothel as a closed world from the viewpoint of the prostitutes.
 The idea of a scar in the form of a smile came from the film The Man Who Laughs (1928), an adaptation of Victor Hugo's novel with the same name.
 Bonello says he dreamed about the film two nights in a row while he was writing House of Tolerance, and decided to include a female character with such a scar.

 The film was a co-production between Les Films du Lendemain and the director's company My New Picture, in collaboration with Arte France Cinéma.
-The production received 540,000 euro from the Centre national du cinéma et de l'image animée (CNC) and 416,000 euro from the Île-de-France region, as well as pre-sales investment from Canal+ and CinéCinéma.
-The total budget was 3.8 million euro.
+The production received €540,000 from the Centre national du cinéma et de l'image animée (CNC) and €416,000 from the Île-de-France region, as well as pre-sales investment from Canal+ and CinéCinéma.
+The total budget was €3.8 million.
 Casting took almost nine months.
 Bonello wanted a mixed ensemble of both professionals and amateurs who above all worked well together as a group.

 Filming started in Saint-Rémy-lès-Chevreuse on 31 May 2010 and lasted eight weeks.
 The film was recorded on one continuous set, which allowed the camera to move between each room without cuts.
 Bonello chose to focus the camera on the girls and almost never their clients.
 He explained: "it reinforces the impression that the prostitute is above the client.
 I told the actresses: 'Be careful, I want twelve intelligent girls.'
 It was really important for me: they're not being fooled, they are strong women."